 How to Write an Intervention Letter

-An intervention is one of the most powerful tools a family can use in the fight against addiction.
+An intervention is a powerful tool a family can use in the fight against addiction.
 It is here that the people who love someone with an addiction have a chance to take a stand and make a difference.
-In the letters they write, they help to motivate the addicted person to make a change.
+By writing letters to be read at the intervention, they help to motivate the addicted person to make a change.
 Their words could restore hope, health, and happiness to the entire family.

 The Process, Step-by-Step